Connect with us

 “Ever since humans last left the Moon in 1972, many have dreamed about the days when people would return.
 But for decades, these efforts have hit political roadblocks,” wrote Borowitz.
 “This time, the United States’ plans to return to the Moon are likely to succeed – it has the cross-sector support and the strategic importance to ensure continuity, even during politically challenging times.”

 NASA is planning to return to the Moon with Artemis missions.
-This video where on the Moon it may land and how it will decide.
+This video describes where on the Moon it may land and how it will decide.

-While some of these potential uses are incredibly far off – from mining the Moon for resources to sending out military satellites to orbit around the Moon – missions to the Moon in the near term will inform scientists and stakeholders of future possibilities.
+While some of these potential uses are incredibly far off – from mining the Moon for resources to sending out military satellites to orbit around the Moon – missions to the Moon in the near term will help inform scientists and stakeholders of future possibilities.

 2. Searching for sulfur